podium-lib/podlet/README.md

 ```

 N.B.
 The default development mode context will only be appended to the response
-when the constructor argument `development` is set to `true`.
+when the constructor argument `isLocalhost` is set to `true`.

 ### .view(template)

-Override the default encapsulating HTML document when in development mode.
+Override the default encapsulating HTML document when in [development mode](#development-mode).

 Takes a function in the following shape: